hfolcot/dotfive/README.md

 1. Unzip the files to a folder of your choice.
 2. Navigate to this folder in your CLI.
 3. Set up a virtual environment if desired and activate.
-4. `pip install requirements`
+4. Run `pip install -r requirements.txt` to install dependencies.
 5. Rename `env.sample.py` to `env.py` and update the values according to your local environment (at this stage only the secret key is a required environment variable)
+6. Run `python manage.py makemigrations` and then `python manage.py migrate` to create the database.
-6. Run `python manage.py createsuperuser` and enter new credentials.
+7. Run `python manage.py createsuperuser` and enter new credentials.
 This will set up your admin account.
-7. Run `python manage.py runserver'.
+8. Run `python manage.py runserver'.
-8. The application will be running at `127.0.0.1:8000`.
+9. The application will be running at `127.0.0.1:8000`.
-9. Admin functionality can be found at /admin.
+10. Admin functionality can be found at /admin.